Towards impactful challenges: post-challenge paper, benchmarks and other dissemination actions: Post-challenge workshops and discussion

 \section{Post-challenge workshops and discussion}

-One or more post-challenge workshops are often organised as part of a larger conference or in a dedicated venue.
+One or more post-challenge workshops are often organised as part of a conference or in a dedicated venue\footnote{https://autodl.chalearn.org/neurips2019}\footnote{https://llm-efficiency-challenge.github.io/schedule}\footnote{https://fair-universe.lbl.gov/}.
 Participating in it is part of the incentive for participants.
 It allows participants to switch from competition to cooperation.
 They can discuss their techniques between them and with the application or Machine Learning experts.
 The connections created during such workshops encourage participants to remain engaged with the competition topic instead of just moving on to a different one.
-The discussions during the workshops and continued online are key to deriving the scientific lessons from the workshops and the avenues for further study and possible future challenges.
+The discussions during the workshops and continued online are crucial to deriving the scientific lessons from the workshops and the avenues for further study and possible future challenges.

 \gustavo{For example, in the DREAM Challenges, and maybe in other platforms, organisers invite a subset of participants (best performers, most intriguing methods, most engaged participants) to take part in a "community phase" post-competition.
 Typically, in this phase, participants explore aggregation of their methods and interpretation of the results and features in the context of the specific domain, which leads to potentially high-impact publications.}